 IF the GAME LAUNCHER Crashes

-If the game launcher (wolf howling at sunrise) crashes, please submit a bug report to firstname.lastname@example.org that includes your computer specifications including your graphics card, and the launcher logs.
+If the game launcher (wolf howling at sunrise) crashes, please go to this page.

 IF the GAME Crashes